If your pet goes missing, it can be a very worrying time, but there are things you can do and services you can turn to for help.

-If you lose your dog or believe it to be stolen, experts advise that you should immediately contact your local dog warden.
+If you lose your dog or believe it has been stolen, experts advise that you should immediately contact your local dog warden.
 You can get in touch with the dog warden by contacting your local council.
 Give them as much information as you can.
-The details you should pass on should include the following:
+The details you pass on should include the following:

 - Coat type

 You should make sure the contact numbers you give are reachable 24 hours a day, and if you closely border other council areas, it's also worth contacting the neighbouring authorities.
 Ask which kennels the dog wardens use to house stray dogs.

 You should contact the police for the area in which you lost your dog or cat, giving them the same information as above, particularly any unusual markings that make your pet stand out.
 It may, again, be worth contacting police authority areas in the surrounding region.

 Report your lost or stolen pet to your local vets.
 The more information you can provide, the better, as it will increase your chances of finding your pet quickly.
 Most vets keep a Lost and Found book, and may also allow you to put up posters in the practices most local to you.
 Provided your pet is microchipped, your vet may also be contacted should anyone find them.

 There are a number of good online pet registration services, many of which give you free registration of your pet plus free access to their database.

 Pet register databases help to find missing cats and dogs that have often just wandered off, and tend to work by providing the pet with a unique identification number which can be engraved on the pet’s collar, or on an ID tag.
 They are also in touch with a number of rescue and shelter organisations.